-In the V9260S, 3 events can trigger interrupt signals that will set the flag bits to 1s.
-When the interrupt output is enabled, the pin INT will output the interrupt pulse according to the configuration to warn the master MCU.
+In the V924X, 3 events can trigger interrupt signals that will set the flag bits to 1.

-- Configuration verification interrupt: interrupt output cannot be masked; - Zero-crossing interrupt: the voltage sign bit is output as the zero-crossing interrupt; interrupt output can be masked; - Power down interrupt: interrupt output can be masked;
+- Configuration verification interrupt;

+- zero-crossing interrupt: the voltage sign bit is output as the zero-crossing interrupt;

+- Power down interrupt;

 The interrupt management circuit keeps on working until it is powered off.